Eric G. Hall: Post-war career

-Air Vice Marshal Eric G. Hall was appointed Chief of Staff of the Pakistan Air Force on 1 April 1970.
-He played a key role in ensuring war plans were executed effectively during the Indo-Pakistani War of 1971.
+Air Vice Marshal Eric G. Hall was appointed Chief of Staff of the Pakistan Air Force on 1 April 1970 and played a key role in ensuring war plans were executed effectively during the Indo-Pakistani War of 1971.
 He served until 3 June 1972 and was the last Chief of Staff when the position was abolished and replaced with its equivalent, the Deputy Chief of Air Staff.

-Later years

-On 4 June 1972, Air Vice Marshal Hall succeeded Air Vice Marshal Saeedullah Khan as Air attaché to Embassy of Pakistan, Washington, D.C.
-The Judge Advocate General's Legal Center and School invited Hall as a distinguished guest to the graduation ceremony of the 21st Advanced Class on 1 June 1973, where he assisted in the ceremony.
+That month, Hall succeeded Air Vice Marshal Saeedullah Khan as the Air attaché to the Embassy of Pakistan, Washington, D.C. and served until October 1974.
+He was invited by The Judge Advocate General's Legal Center and School as a distinguished guest to the graduation ceremony of the 21st Advanced Class on 1 June 1973, where he assisted in the ceremony.

 On his return to Pakistan in October 1974, he served as the ninth Commandant of the PAF Staff College until his retirement on 30 June 1975.